Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 How to relieve inflammation of the gland without surgery

-The goal of treatment without surgery is to prevent the progression of bartholinitis and prevent it from progressing into a false or true abscess.
+The goal of treatment without surgery is to prevent the progression of bartholinitis and prevent it from moving into the stage of a false or true abscess.
 Treatment is aimed at reducing pain, reducing swelling of the gland and general symptoms of intoxication of the body.

 At an early stage, with minor inflammation, therapy is carried out at home.
-Acute inflammation of the Bartholin's gland does not require hospitalization.
+Acute inflammation of the Bartholin gland does not require hospitalization.
 In case of temporary disability, treatment can take place in a day hospital.
-The indication for hospitalization and surgery is an abscess of the Bartholin's gland.
+Indication for hospitalization and surgery is an abscess of the Bartholin gland.
 Conservative treatment includes the following main methods:

 • local therapy with ointments, creams, suppositories;